phpro/grumphp/doc/tasks/mago/guard.md

 grumphp:
     tasks:
         mago_guard:
+            mode: ~
             no-stubs: ~
-            structural: ~
-            perimeter: ~
             retain-codes: []
             ignore-baseline: ~
             sort: ~
-            fix-mode: safe
             minimum-report-level: ~
 ```

+**mode**

+*Default: null — Possible values: `structural`, `perimeter`*

+Selects which guard checks run.
+These are mutually exclusive in Mago, so a single option is used instead of separate flags:

+- `~` (not set) — run both structural and perimeter checks (Mago's default)
+- `structural` — run only structural checks (naming conventions, modifiers, inheritance constraints)
+- `perimeter` — run only perimeter checks (dependency boundaries, layer restrictions)

 **no-stubs**

 *Type: bool*

 Disable built-in PHP and library stubs.
 By default, guard uses stubs for built-in PHP functions and popular libraries to provide accurate symbol information.
 Disabling this may result in more warnings when external symbols can't be resolved.

-**structural**

-*Type: bool*

-Run only structural checks (naming conventions, modifiers, inheritance constraints).
-Can be combined with `perimeter`.
-When neither is set, both check types run.

-**perimeter**

-*Type: bool*

-Run only perimeter checks (dependency boundaries, layer restrictions).
-Can be combined with `structural`.
-When neither is set, both check types run.

 **retain-codes**